JohnySeven/TWatchSKDesigner/README.md

 If you want to display the temperature as Fahrenheit, that's a more complicated conversion, but still easily accomplished.
 The formula to convert from Kelvin to Fahrenheit is *degrees Kelvin × 1.8 - 459.67*.
 So the "Multiply" field would be **1.8** and the "Offset" field would be **-459.67**.

 The only other field on the Binding Window that we haven't touched on yet is "Period (ms)".
 This is the number of milliseconds between updates of this Binding's value.
 It defaults to 1000 (1 second), but you can make it however many seconds you like.
 However, you probably don't need updates more often than once per second for any data, so while this field is customizable, there is probably very little benefit from changing it.

+## Downloading DynamicView Into TWatchSK
+There will be more examples of more complex DynamicViews below, but now is a good time to show you how to get your DynamicViews from your computer to your watch.
+It's simple!

+1. Connect your watch to your computer with the USB cable that came with the watch.
+2. On the watch, from the home screen (the screen that shows date and time), touch the four squares icon to bring up the menu.
+3. Select the "Display" menu.
+4. Tap the "Download DynamicViews" button.

+That's it!
+Now, from the home screen, swipe left to see the first DynamicView, swipe again to see the second, and so on.
+(BAS: hopefully this will be true.)
+After the last DynamicView, one more swipe left will return to the home screen.
+Similarly, you can swipe right from the home screen to go through the DynamicViews in reverse order.

+## Changing the Order of DynamicViews
+Once you have more than one View, you may want to re-order them.
+Here's how.

+1. BAS: finish this

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)